chrisruffalo/connection-leak/README.md

 closed themselves (were properly returned to the pool) and then you can forcibly close the old ones (which will also return them to the pool).
 As a bonus the connection manager also closes orphans when it is destroyed.

-There are the components of this example project:
+Components of this example project:

 * `DataSourceManager` - Creates and tracks all of the connection objects.
 * `PruneTimer` - simple EJB timer that causes the prune action to happen every N seconds.
 (15 in this case.)